tommy-web-dev/pebble-crm/README.md

-# Pebble Stripe API
+# Pebble CRM

-Stripe webhook API for Pebble CRM that handles subscription events and syncs data to Firestore.
+A lightweight, modern CRM for solo professionals and freelancers with Stripe subscription integration.

 ## 🚀 Quick Setup